rish-16/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Necessary details of patient are absent (name, NRIC).
+Necessary details of patient are absent (name, address, phone number).

     * 1a1. `Doc'it` shows an error message.